cn0047/stash/ed/arc/patterns.architectural/patterns.enterprise.md

 Link table with foreign keys to the tables that are linked by the association (many-to-many).

 **Dependent Mapping**
-When you have an object that's only referred to by one other object,
+When you have an object that's only referred to by one other object.

 **Embedded Value**
 Maps an object into several fields of another object's table.